GNOME/gnome-bluetooth/README.md

 # GNOME Bluetooth

 gnome-bluetooth is a helper library on top of the bluez daemon's D-Bus API.
+It used to contain widgets for application developers but is now home to everything Bluetooth related for the code GNOME desktop, and nothing pertinent to application developers.

 Requirements
 ------------